 The truth is, you can’t really slip a disc.
 Your intervertebral discs are fused to the vertebrae of your spine.
 They help keep each bone aligned and supported.

-You can imagine intervertebral disc … Read More
+You can imagine intervertebral discs by thinking of a thick, spong … Read More

 Are you suffering from debilitating pain in your low back or legs?
 Even if you’ve receive a diagnosis of a herniated disc, it’s probably still little comfort…